VilmaIkonen/toDoApp_MongoDB/README.md

-# Simple to do app with node and MySQL
+# Simple to do app with node and MongoDB
-- option for MongoDB connection